nodejs/node/doc/api/os.md

 * Returns: {string}

-Returns the hostname of the operating system as a string.
+Returns the host name of the operating system as a string.

 ## `os.loadavg()`
 <!-- YAML